SENG1050DataStructures/assignment-1-task-manager-ds_group_04/README.md

 * - int index: This is a user entered parameter and represents what index we want to find
 * The return for this function is:
 * Returns: struct Task*: Returns a pointer to the node at the given index.
-* If the index we were given is 0 then we are now done and can return